 How to Verify Domain Ownership

-To verify who owns a domain name, you can perform a look up domain ownership using WHOIS lookup services.
-These services query the registry databases to retrieve registrant information, domain status, and expiration dates.
-However, note that privacy protection services may obscure some details.
+Want to know who owns a domain?
+You can do a look up domain ownership using WHOIS lookup services.
+They'll show you the registrant info, domain status, and when it expires.
+Just keep in mind that privacy protection services will hide some of that info.

 Conclusion